Chart Color Schemes

 Population

-Population growth drivers in Highvale are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Highvale are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, the estimated population of Highvale as of November 2025 is around 2,028 people.
-This reflects an increase of 49 people since the 2021 Census, which reported a population of 1,979 people.
-The change was inferred from the resident population of 2,014 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 10 validated new addresses since the Census date.
-This level of population equates to a density ratio of 77 persons per square kilometer.
-Population growth for Highvale was primarily driven by overseas migration, contributing approximately 59.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, as of Nov 2025, Highvale's estimated population is around 2,021.
+This reflects an increase of 42 people since the 2021 Census, which reported a population of 1,979.
+The change was inferred from AreaSearch's estimate of 2,006 residents following examination of ABS' latest ERP data release in June 2024 and validation of ten new addresses since the Census date.
+This results in a density ratio of 77 persons per square kilometer.
+Population growth was primarily driven by overseas migration contributing approximately 59.0% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
 For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-Considering projected demographic shifts, the suburb is expected to grow by 9 persons to reach a population of 2,041 by 2041, reflecting an increase of 3.5% over the 17 years.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+Considering projected demographic shifts, lower quartile growth of national areas is anticipated.
+The Highvale SA2 is expected to grow by 10 persons to reach a population of 2,031 by 2041, reflecting an increase of approximately 4.0% in total over the 17 years.

 Frequently Asked Questions - Population